DEV Community

 }

-Nothing special, just a one-to-many relationship between managers and employees.
-You saw this coming.
-Let's start querying.
+Nothing special, you saw this coming, just a one-to-many relationship between managers and employees.
+Let's start querying!

-Descendants
+Descendants (top-down)

 All subordinates of a manager

-which are subordinates of a specific manager referenced by her ID, we'll write a recursive query again.
+For retrieving all employees which are the subordinates of a specific manager referenced by her ID, we'll write a recursive query again.
 You'll see again a base step and a recursive step that is linked up with the base step.
-Postgres will then repeat this and retrieve all the relevant rows for the query.
+Postgres will then repeat this and retrieve all the need rows to satisfy the query.
 Let's take the employee with ID = 2 for example.
-This is a visual representation which makes it hopefully easier to understand what I've just described.
-I haven't included all the results, just the first few.
+This is a visual representation that I found helpful which helped me to understand how it works.
+I haven't included all the output results you'd get, just the first few to show the principle.

 Here's the JPQL query for querying descendants: